Laird Veatch: Memphis

 In 2019, Veatch became the athletic director for the University of Memphis.
 While at Memphis, Veatch hired Ryan Silverfield as head coach for the Memphis Tigers football team.
 Additionally, Veatch oversaw the beginning of a $200 million renovation for Simmons Bank Liberty Stadium, which is set to be completed in 2025.
 Veatch placed importance on securing NIL deals while at Memphis, concerned about the possibilities of players leaving for wealthier programs.
 One of the deals Veatch helped secure was a $25 million deal with FedEx.

 Missouri

 In 2024, Veatch returned to the University of Missouri as athletic director.
 Veatch hired some of his colleagues at Memphis for positions at Missouri upon his arrival.
 Veatch listed his goals at Missouri to be "boost revenue without limiting expenses" and to achieve a higher level of financial independence from the SEC along with a larger budget surplus.
+On May 1, 2026 Mizzou announced a three-year extension to Veatch's contract.
+In 2025 Veatch lead Mizzou to a record $182 million in revenue and reduced its negative operational balance by 40 percent.
+Additonally, Veatch oversaw a $250 million dollar project that transformed the north end zone of the football stadium.
+The renovation is scheduled to completed in time for the 2026 season, adding over 2,000 premium seats, 71 new suites, the field-level Rock M Club, and upgraded concourses to celebrate the stadium's 100-year anniversary.

 Personal life

 Veatch received his bachelor's degree from Kansas State in 1995 in business administration and his master's degree from Texas in 1997 in sports administration.
-Veatch is married to his wife, Brandy, and has four children: Jordyn, Taylor, Sydney, and Dru.
+Veatch is married to his wife, Brandy, and has four children: Jordyn, Taylor, Sydney, and Druzie Veatch.